Annissa Essaibi George: Unsuccessful 2013 city council campaign

+City council tenure

-Essaibi George is affiliated with the Democratic Party.
-She first ran unsuccessfully for Boston City Council in the 2013 at-large race.
-She became an at-large member of the Boston City Council in January 2016, following the 2015 at-large election; she was re-elected in November 2017 and November 2019.
+Essaibi George became an at-large member of the Boston City Council in January 2016 after she was elected in the 2015 election.
+She was re-elected in both November 2017 and November 2019.

 While on the City Council, Essaibi George was considered an ally of then-Mayor Marty Walsh, whom she has known since childhood.

 Essaibi George chaired committees, including both the Committee on Education and the Committee on Homelessness, Mental Health, and Recovery.

 Essaibi George's successful 2015 campaign, which first elected her to the Boston City Council, focused on social services, including mental health counseling and services for the homeless.
 In 2016, she established the council's Homelessness, Mental Health, and Recovery committee.
 She was critical of Kim Janey's move in 2020, as city council president, to disestablish this committee.
 For several years, Essaibi George proposed ordinances requiring pharmacies to provide safe sharps waste disposal.
 An ordinance sponsored by Essaibi George that requires pharmacy chains with more than three locations in the city to do so was passed unanimously by the City Council in October 2020.
 Essaibi George also organized needle clean-up drives.
 In 2019, Essaibi George expressed her disapproval for the prospect of creating supervised consumption sites (in the mold of supervised injection sites) in response to drug use in the city.
 In 2019, Essaibi George advocated for the city to place a full-time social worker and a full-time nurse in every public school.
 The city, ultimately, implemented this, with Martin J. Valencia of The Boston Globe later attributing this, in part, to her advocacy on the matter.